 The City of Bronson participates with the Townships of Batavia, Bethel, Bronson, Gilead, Matteson, and Noble in the Bronson Area Fire Association, a joint venture pursuant to an agreement entered into between the seven parties.
 The Association is governed by a fourteenmember board, two members are appointed by each participating municipality.
 In accordance with GASB 61, the Association is not considered to be a component unit of the City.
-The City contributed \$30,431 to the Association for operations.
+The City contributed \$32,232 to the Association for operations during the year ended June 30, 2021.
 Complete financial statements for the Association can be obtained from the City office.